MyGradeSource/MyGradeSource.github.io/about.md

 "My GradeSource" is made by

-* Yu-Chia "Hank" Liu, master student from chemical engineering in UCSD,
+* Yu-Chia "Hank" Liu, master's student in chemical engineering, UCSD.
-* Ming-Wei "Leon" Liu, master student from mechanical and aerospace engineering in UCSD.
+* Ming-Wei "Leon" Liu, master's student in mechanical and aerospace engineering, UCSD.

 "My GradeSource" is our final project for CSE11, which is instructed by Prof. Adam Jundt in 15-16 Winter quarter.
 This application is programmed by Java, including [JavaFX](https://docs.oracle.com/javafx/2/api/) and [jsoup](http://jsoup.org/) library mainly.

-The reason why we made this application is because it's really tedious to check our own grade on the website every time, and there is too much unnecessary data we don't need.
+We made this application because checking our own grades on the website was never an easy task.
+There is too much unnecessary data on it.

 As a result, we created “My GradeSource."
 We hope every user can easily check his/her own scores, current rank and current letter grade without the pain of going through all the data.